 - Less spraying.
 Toms, which are unfixed male cats, are usually the culprit of the nasty urine smell all over your porch or yard.
 Females will do it as well, but the toms REALLY stink.
 And fixed cats will do it in response to unfixed cats doing it as well.
 It’s not 100% foolproof, but you’d be amazed how much it reduces just by getting them fixed.
 It also helps to stop the spraying from becoming a habit the younger you get a cat fixed.

 - Healthier cats.
 They gain healthy weight and stop looking so skinny, and they stop getting hurt so much from fighting.
 Bonus, they don’t get testicular cancer, uterine infections, or other reproductive issues.
 Even breast cancer risk is greatly reduced.
 (Yes, cats can get breast cancer.)
+Just by getting the last feral tomcat fixed this year, my entire colony is looking better than before, and they were already healthy.

-- They actually become less skittish.
+- They become less skittish.
 While I was TNRing a bunch of cats, I watched terrified young newly fixed males start to come out more and focus on getting food and letting me approach when before I never even saw them, they were so scared.
 They settle down and stop worrying about mating and start enjoying food and lazing in the sun and hunting.

 - No more cats in heat.
 You all know what I’m talking about.
 Talk about a migraine-inducing behavior.
 Yowling at all hours of the night is NOT fun.